Azure Dreams

-Azure Dreams is a role-playing video game developed by Konami Computer Entertainment Tokyo and published by Konami for the PlayStation.
+Azure Dreams is a roguelike role-playing video game developed by Konami Computer Entertainment Tokyo and published by Konami for the PlayStation.
 A Game Boy Color game with the same name was developed by Konami Computer Entertainment Nagoya and released two years later.
 A spiritual sequel, Tao's Adventure: Curse of the Demon Seal, was released on the Nintendo DS in 2005.